 Why is harm reduction important?

-Harm reduction is important because it acknowledges that a person who uses drugs is more than just a drug user.
-It recognizes that each individual has their own story and their own reasons as to why they use drugs.
-It is about promoting health and supporting people to be as healthy as they can, even while using drugs, by providing them with support, options in how to recover if they choose to do so, provide non-judgmental care, and over all allow the person to be seen and heard without the fear of being chastised.
+Harm reduction is important because it recognizes that each individual has their own story and their own reasons as to why they use drugs.
+It is about promoting health and supporting people to be as healthy as they can, even while using drugs, by providing them with support, options in how to recover if they choose to do so, provide non-judgmental care, and allow the person to be seen and heard without the fear of being chastised.

 How can service providers use harm reduction?